rprat-pro/mm-opera-hpc/bubble/README.md

  - E = 150 N µm<sup>2</sup>
  - $$\nu = 0.3$$

 The elastic modulus is rescaled to coherently describe the geometry in micrometers, rather than in S.I. units.
-This choice is done to facilitate the creation of more complex geometries when using `Mérope`, given the characteristic lengthscale of the considered inclusions.
+This choice is done to facilitate the creation of more complex geometries when using `Mérope`, given the characteristic length scale of the considered inclusions.

 The geometry is meshed using quadratic elements, to better describe the spherical inclusions contained in the representative elementary volume (REV).
 Despite `MFEM` allows sub-, super-, and isoparametric analyses, we recommend to stick at least to the isoparametric choice (i.e., not subparametric) for the polynomial shape functions.

-The boundary conditions for the problem are periodical, and we consider a null macroscopic displacement gradient, which in turns generate a uniform compressive hydrostatic pressure on the REV.
+The boundary conditions for the problem are periodical, and we consider a null macroscopic displacement gradient, which in turns generates a uniform compressive hydrostatic pressure on the REV.

 ### Parameters